gdnsd/gdnsd/docs/Manual.md

 The geoip plugin spawns a separate persistent functional thread, whose only job is to watch for updates to configured GeoIP databases and handle the asynchronous reloading of their data.

 When zone data reloads are requested, a temporary separate pthread is spawned just for the purpose of loading the zone data, which terminates after the operation is complete.
+This thread may spawn other temporary sub-threads to parallelize zonefile loading.

 The rest of the threads are all dedicated DNS I/O threads.
 The general model employed is that every configured listening address (address/port/protocol combination) creates multiple `SO_REUSEPORT` listening sockets.
 The number of duplicate listening sockets per address is controlled by the `udp_threads` and `tcp_threads` parameters, which default to 2.
 There's exactly one I/O thread per listening socket, and they exist for the life of the daemon.
 It's intended that the tcp/udp threads options should be tuned to roughly the CPU core count of the host machine.
 For example, if two listen addresses are configured at 192.0.2.1:53 and 192.0.2.42:53, and the threads parameters are at their default value of two, there will be a total of 8 I/O threads created (2 tcp + 2 udp for each of the two IP:port, each thread having its own separate `SO_REUSEPORT` listening socket).

-The TCP DNS threads use a libev event loop to multiplex the handling of all traffic for all connections they accept on their listening socket.
-The UDP DNS threads use a tight loop over the raw send and receive calls for the given socket.

-All of the code executed in the UDP threads at runtime is carefully crafted to avoid all syscalls (other than the necessary send/recv ones) and other expensive or potentially-blocking operations (e.g. locks and dynamic memory allocation).
-These threads should never block on anything other than their send/recv calls, and should execute at most 2 syscalls per request (significantly less under heavy traffic loads if sendmmsg() support is detected and used at runtime).
+The UDP DNS threads use a tight loop over blocking network syscalls for their singular socket.
+All of the code executed in the UDP threads at runtime is carefully crafted to avoid all syscalls (other than the necessary network syscalls) and other expensive or potentially-blocking operations (e.g. locks and dynamic memory allocation).
+These threads should never block on anything other than their send/recv calls, and should execute ~2 syscalls per request.
+It's sometimes a little over 2 under very light load due to excess setsockopt() calls to control blocking timeouts when there are multi-second idle periods, and sometimes significantly less than 2 under heavy load thanks to the multi-packet `sendmmsg()` and `recvmmsg()` interfaces.

-The TCP code shares the efficient core DNS parsing and response code of the UDP threads, but it does use dynamic memory allocation and a plethora of per-request syscalls (some via the eventloop library) at the TCP connection-handling layer.
+The TCP DNS threads use a libev event loop to multiplex the handling of all traffic for all connections they accept on their listening socket and use non-blocking I/O.  The TCP code shares the efficient core DNS parsing and response code of the UDP threads, but it does use dynamic memory allocation and a plethora of per-request syscalls (some via the eventloop library) at the TCP connection-handling layer.

 ### Runtime data updates